-During the year ended November 30, 2023, additional lode claims were staked to cover the Le Champ D'Gold Point target and an extension of the gold-silver vein system located about 700 m along strike to the west of the main underground workings on the Orleans Vein.
+In 2023, additional lode claims were staked to cover the Le Champ D'Gold Point target and an extension of the gold-silver vein system located about 700 m along strike to the west of the main underground workings on the Orleans Vein.
 The Gold Point property now totals 7,443 acres (30.1 km2).